harbour/core/harbour/README.txt

    on Minix hosts
    --------------

-      Install GNU make and the GNU compiler/binutils toolchain from the Minix pkgsrc repository; for details see
+      Install GNU make from the Minix pkgsrc repository; for details see

       http://wiki.minix3.org/en/UsersGuide/InstallingBinaryPackages

+      Optionally, GCC may also be installed if you wish to use that instead of Clang, the Minix system compiler.

    on BSD/HP-UX/Solaris/BeOS/Haiku/QNX/*nix hosts
    ----------------------------------------------